 Our research program consists of three main areas of focus.
 The following list will give you some information on the latest projects undertaken by our research faculty and staff:

-One of the many areas of emphasis here at the Ohio State University Department of Plastic Surgery is to impart the knowledge and skills of our specialty plastic surgeons onto a new generation of doctors.
+One of the many areas of emphasis here at The Ohio State University Department of Plastic and Reconstructive Surgery is to impart the knowledge and skills of our specialty plastic surgeons onto a new generation of doctors.
 As a teaching hospital, the OSU College of Medicine has afforded our department opportunities to train and educate the many talented students who are the future of plastic surgery.

 Our principal plastic surgery training curriculum involves a six-year joint-general surgery and plastic surgery program, accepting two applicants annually at the PGY1 level.
 There are three structured years of surgical specialties and general surgery, along with a three-year plastic surgery residency.
 This includes two months of training on the plastic surgery service.